 Then, use your refrigerator properly.
 Put perishable foods in the refrigerator as soon as you get home from the store.
 Refrigerate leftovers within two hours.
 When outdoor temperatures reach 90°F or warmer, refrigerate leftovers within one hour.
 Discard perishable foods left at room temperature longer than these limits.
 Store foods in small, shallow containers (2 inches deep or less).
 Leftovers can generally be kept for three to four days or frozen for later use.
-You can also check the Is My Food Safe? app to determine how long to keep leftovers.
 Be sure to label leftovers to keep track of when they were made.

 Thaw frozen foods in the refrigerator, in cold water (changing the water every 30 minutes to keep it cold) or in the microwave right before cooking.
 Do not leave frozen foods on the counter or in the sink to thaw, because that gives foods enough time at a “danger zone” temperature for harmful bacteria to grow.